INTERMAGNET/intermagnet.github.io/data_conditions.md

 ## Acknowledgement of data from observatories participating in INTERMAGNET

-INTERMAGNET is starting to publish it's data in the form of Digital Object Identifiers (DOIs).
+INTERMAGNET publishes its data in the form of Digital Object Identifiers (DOIs).
 Definitive INTERMAGNET data publications from 2013 onwards are available as DOIs:

 - https://doi.org/10.5880/INTERMAGNET.2013
 - https://doi.org/10.5880/INTERMAGNET.2014
 - https://doi.org/10.5880/INTERMAGNET.1991.2015

 The preferred method for acknowledging INTERMAGNET data is to cite relevant DOIs.
-However most INTERMAGNET data is not available as a DOI.
+However much of INTERMAGNET's data is not available as a DOI.
 DOIs are not yet available for the original annual publications of definitive data from 1991 to 2012 or for any preliminary INTERMAGNET data.

 Where DOIs are not available, publications making use of INTERMAGNET data should include an acknowledgement statement of the form given below.
 A citation reference should be sent to the INTERMAGNET Secretary for inclusion in a publications list on the INTERMAGNET website.
 The secretary's address can be found at [http://www.intermagnet.org/structops-eng.php](http://www.intermagnet.org/structops-eng.php).